7 minute read

 Regulated data teams are a perfect candidate for platform thinking because:

-- Patterns repeat — SDTM, ADaM, CDASH aren’t changing every week.
+• Patterns repeat — SDTM, ADaM, CDASH are mostly stable.

 A platform approach can: